OpenFn/docs/docs/job-writing-guide.md

 ### Optional chaining

-Javascript is an untyped language - which is very conveient for OpenFn jobs and usually makes life easier.
+JavaScript is an untyped language - which is very conveient for OpenFn jobs and usually makes life easier.

 However, a common problem is that when writing long property chains, an